-This weekend, as I discarded yet another item (cherries) that had gone bad in the back of my refrigerator, my conscience went into overdrive.
+This weekend, food waste facts came front-and-center to me.
+As I discarded yet another item (cherries) that had gone bad in my refrigerator my conscience went into overdrive.
 I waste too much food.
-There, I said it.
-The public announcement nature of that sentence won’t change anything, but at least my guilt is now shared publicly – the first step in the quest to change my own behavior.
+The public announcement nature of that sentence won’t change anything.
+Still, at least now my guilt is now shared publicly.
+I’ve taken the first step in the quest to change my own behavior.

 No, actually, it’s the second step.
 My first was to investigate food waste facts.
 The worldwide situation is staggering.

 - ”One-third of the food produced in the world for human consumption is thrown away or lost…” – UN Food and Agricultural Organization (FAO)

 - And as you might guess, developed world consumers waste far more than consumers in less developed countries.
 According to the FAO, Europeans and North Americans waste approximately 209 – 253 pounds per person per year.
 By contrast, Sub-Saharan Africans and South-Southeast Asians waste is only about 13-24 pounds per year.

 What’s the Household-Level Food Waste Story?

 A 2012 British survey found that about 80% of the wasted food in households surveyed occurred because of food spoils; the remaining 20% of the wasted food occurred because the cook either made too much for the household or served individual portions that were too large, resulting in “plate waste.”

 Our friends at the Department of Agriculture have estimated food waste in American households by types of food.
 Unless you’re an incredible geek, you’re not in the habit of reading the charts in government reports, but believe me, these charts are fascinating if you want to get the real scoop on food wasting in American households.
 Among the most wasted foods are: